 - Body temperature

-Pediatric endocrinology concerns both the glands and organs that make hormones and the effects hormones have on your child’s body.
+Endocrinology concerns both the glands and organs that make hormones and the effects hormones have on your child’s body.

-What conditions come under pediatric endocrinology?
+What conditions fall under pediatric endocrinology?

 There are numerous conditions that relate to the glands and hormones.
 Two of the most common are: